e-commerce support & analysis

 The business about search engine positioning and e-commerce marketing.

 Business on the Internet is and will be driven by more than 85% of users searching for results to cater for their wishes, desires and questions using search engines.
-But of these, 90% will only ever check the first two pages or 30 results of each return (can you afford to spend more time?).
+But of these, 90% will only ever check the first two pages or 20 results.
+If you there, they may click, but will they stay?
+SEO the sheer positioning on unpaid (natural) search results, in my opinion, can't be viewed and used on its own.

 Although SE's don't like it and try their best to hide the facts, users have learned to ignore the top sponsored results and are weary of bid for position specifically when the bid price is shown (Who wants to contact a life insurance offer that can afford £4.50 per click?
 If I'm the customer I pay for it one way or another!).